-Health, safety and environment (HSE) risks across the portfolio have become increasingly real over the past year, with all projects now under construction.
-Despite projects being pushed on maintaining timelines, it is absolutely crucial that this does not compromise HSE in any way.
-GET FiT is not positioned to supervise or control the quality of developer’s HSE work on daily basis, and these risks are therefore not formally part of the GET FiT risk control framework.
-Nonetheless, GET FiT supervision visits focus on monitoring general HSE performance to the extent possible, discussing HSE with developers and creating awareness around potential risks.
+Health, Safety and Environment (HSE).
+HSE risks across the portfolio have become increasingly real over the past year, with all projects now under construction.
+Despite projects being pushed on maintaining timelines, it is crucial that this does not compromise HSE performance in any way.
+GET FiT is not positioned to supervise or control the quality of developer’s HSE work on a daily basis, and these risks are therefore not formally part of the GET FiT risk control framework.
+Nonetheless, GET FiT supervision visits focus on monitoring performance in that respect to the extent possible, discussing HSE standards with developers and creating awareness around potential risks.

 An overview of the most relevant remaining risks across the Programme is presented in Table 9.